flueke/mesytec-mvlc/README.md

 MVLC registers and accessing VME modules.
 Additionally the basic blocks needed to build high-performance MVLC based DAQ readout systems are provided:

-* CrateConfig holding the setup and readout information for a single VME crate containing multiple VME modules.
+* Configuration holding the setup and readout information for a single VME crate containing multiple VME modules.

-* Multithreaded readout worker and listfile writer using fast data compression.
+* Multithreaded readout worker and listfile writer using fast data compression (LZ4 or ZIP deflate).

 * Readout parser which is able to handle potential ethernet packet loss.